-- Purchase small-cap companies—Small-cap companies are historically higher risk than large-cap companies, meaning they experience more volatility.
-They can outperform large-cap companies over time and particular periods.
+- Purchase small-cap companies.
+Small-cap companies are historically higher risk than large-cap companies, meaning they experience more volatility.
+However, they can outperform large-cap companies over time and particular periods.

-- Purchase non-U.S. companies—Two-thirds of companies are overseas, including developed international and emerging markets countries.
+- Purchase non-U.S. companies.
+Two-thirds of companies are overseas, including developed international and emerging market countries.
 Non-U.S. equity returns tend to benefit from periods where the dollar is falling.
-Having allocations to them tends to offset any losses or lags in the performance of your U.S. stocks.
+Having allocations to them tends to offset any losses or lags in the performance of U.S. stocks.

-- Diversify within bonds—A broad index for bonds is the Bloomberg Barclays U.S. Aggregate Bond Index.
-But as your portfolio grows you may wish to complement this by buying high yield bonds for income (non-investment grade/lower credit quality but higher-yielding), non-U.S. bonds (which may benefit from the same currency effects as non-U.S. stocks), and other bond sectors.
+- Diversify within bonds.
+A broad index for bonds is the Bloomberg Barclays U.S. Aggregate Bond Index.
+As your portfolio grows you may wish to complement this by buying high yield bonds for income (non-investment grade/lower credit quality but higher yielding), non-U.S. bonds (which may benefit from the same currency effects as non-U.S. stocks), and other bond sectors.

 Without a crystal ball, it can be difficult to determine when one asset class will outperform or underperform.
 It is wise to stay diversified and stay the course to smooth out the ride over time.
 Tune out the noise of which asset class is outperforming at the moment and remember that the tides will turn at some point.